ostap/comp/README.md

 ### acknowledgements

+comp tool was developed for the purpose of [mingle.io - Query API for Open Data](https://mingle.io) as the backend behind the service.
+It allows mingle.io users to run arbitrary queries across variety of Open Data sets and mix them together to enrich applications with quality information.

 comp language borrows ideas from other programming languages (Haskell, JavaScript and probably others), but its core (application of comprehensions to formulate queries) is based on a research paper by Peter Buneman ["comprehension syntax"][1].
 I explored this paper thanks to feedback provided by [Ted Leung][2] after the [Emerging Languages Camp][3] regarding [Bandicoot][4].

 [1]: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.26.993 "Comprehension Syntax (1994), by Peter Buneman , Leonid Libkin, Dan Suciu, Val Tannen, Limsoon Wong"
 [2]: http://www.sauria.com/blog/2012/09/27/strange-loop-2012/ "Ted Leung's Blog"